 - one representative from the Staff Employees Council (SEC);

-- the Director of UPS (ex officio, non-voting member).
+- the Assistant Vice President, UPS (ex officio, non-voting member).

 - The CVS shall meet as needed but at least once every six months, with a quorum established by the attendance of at least one-half of the committee.
-In addition to reviewing requests for video camera installation, the CVS shall periodically review long-term camera installations, review requests for removal of installed video equipment, make recommendations to the Director of UPS concerning appeals of video-equipment installation decisions, and recommend amendments to this policy.
-Once a year, the committee shall present a summary report on its activities to the president, the Faculty Senate, the Staff Employees Council, the ASUN Senate, and the GSA Council.
+In addition to reviewing requests for video camera installation, the CVS shall periodically review long-term camera installations, review requests for removal of installed video equipment, make recommendations to the Assistant Vice President, UPS concerning appeals of video-equipment installation decisions, and recommend amendments to this policy.
+Once a year, the committee shall present a summary report on its activities to the President, the Faculty Senate, the Staff Employees Council, the ASUN Senate, and the GSA Council.

-- It is the responsibility of the Executive Vice President and Provost to approve the installation of audio/video camera equipment in spaces used for instructional or videoconferencing purposes.
-It is the responsibility of the Director of Teaching and Learning Technologies (TLT) to monitor the installation and operation/maintenance of all video cameras utilized for instructional purposes.
+- It is the responsibility of the Executive Vice President and Provost to approve the installation of audio/video camera equipment in spaces used for instructional or video conferencing purposes.
+It is the responsibility of the Director of the Office of Digital Learning to monitor the installation and operation/maintenance of all video cameras utilized for instructional purposes.

-- The Director of UPS is responsible for providing the Office of the President a current list of all authorized video cameras on University of Nevada, Reno properties.
-The Director of UPS is responsible for providing written notification to the Office of the President upon the addition, movement, or removal of any authorized video camera.
+- The Assistant Vice President, UPS is responsible for providing the Office of the President a current list of all authorized video cameras on University of Nevada, Reno properties.
+The Assistant Vice President, UPS is responsible for providing written notification to the Office of the President upon the addition, movement, or removal of any authorized video camera.
 Such lists and information shall be a part of the annual reports given to the president and governance groups listed above in #4.

 - Individuals and individual units may request the installation or removal of a safety/security video camera system in specific public areas.
-Such requests should be submitted to the Director of UPS and the chair of the CVS, who will submit the request to the CVS for review and recommendation to the Director of UPS.
+Such requests should be submitted to the Assistant Vice President, UPS and the chair of the CVS, who will submit the request to the CVS for review and recommendation to the Assistant Vice President, UPS.

-- Requests for the installation of temporary or long-term (i.e. greater than 30 days) video surveillance equipment must be reviewed by the CVS, which will recommend to the Director of UPS whether the equipment should be installed and utilized.
+- Requests for the installation of temporary or long-term (i.e. greater than 30 days) video surveillance equipment must be reviewed by the CVS, which will recommend to the Assistant Vice President, UPS whether the equipment should be installed and utilized.

-- The Director of UPS will render a written decision within 10 working days of receiving a recommendation of the CVS on any request to install or remove surveillance equipment.
-The Director shall provide the CVS with the reasons for any decision that contradicts its recommendation.
+- The Assistant Vice President, UPS will render a written decision within 10 working days of receiving a recommendation of the CVS on any request to install or remove surveillance equipment.
+The AVP shall provide the CVS with the reasons for any decision that contradicts its recommendation.

-- Should there be an urgent need to respond to a request to install a safety/security video camera, the Director of UPS may provisionally authorize such an installation after consultation with the chair of the CVS.
-If the Director of UPS is unsuccessful in contacting the chair of the CVS, the Director may provisionally authorize such an installation, so long as the chair is notified in writing immediately upon the authorization.
-In these cases, the CVS will be asked to review the request within 30 days and make a recommendation to the Director of UPS as to the continuing use of the video cameras.
-The Director will then have 10 working days to render a written decision.
+- Should there be an urgent need to respond to a request to install a safety/security video camera, the Assistant Vice President, UPS may provisionally authorize such an installation after consultation with the chair of the CVS and notify Facilities Services for installation.
+If the Assistant Vice President, UPS is unsuccessful in contacting the chair of the CVS, the AVP may provisionally authorize such an installation, so long as the chair is notified in writing immediately upon the authorization.
+In these cases, the CVS will be asked to review the request within 30 days and make a recommendation to the Assistant Vice President, UPS as to the continuing use of the video cameras.
+The AVP will then have 10 working days to render a written decision.

-- Students, staff and faculty may petition the Director of UPS to forgo the installation of a proposed camera or for the removal of an existing camera.
-The CVS will review the petition and make a recommendation to the Director of UPS, who will determine the appropriateness of installation and submit a written decision on the request within 10 working days.
+- Students, staff and faculty may petition the Assistant Vice President, UPS to forgo the installation of a proposed camera or for the removal of an existing camera.
+The CVS will review the petition and make a recommendation to the Assistant Vice President, UPS, who will determine the appropriateness of installation and submit a written decision on the request within 10 working days.

-- The CVS will review complaints regarding camera locations, determine whether this policy is being followed, and make recommendations to the Director of UPS regarding those complaints.
-Upon reviewing its recommendations, the Director of UPS or designee shall determine the appropriateness of a video camera installation.
+- The CVS will review complaints regarding camera locations, determine whether this policy is being followed, and make recommendations to the Assistant Vice President, UPS regarding those complaints.
+Upon reviewing its recommendations, the Assistant Vice President, UPS or designee shall determine the appropriateness of a video camera installation.

-- An individual or unit may appeal a decision by the Director of UPS.
+- An individual or unit may appeal a decision by the Assistant Vice President, UPS.
 Such appeals must be made in writing within 10 working days of the Director's written decision.
-Appeals will be reviewed by the CVS, who will then make recommendations to the Director of UPS and the Director's supervisor.
+Appeals will be reviewed by the CVS, who will then make recommendations to the Assistant Vice President, UPS and the AVP's supervisor.
 The supervisor shall make the final decision concerning the appeal.